mickael-levy/nlw06-letmeask/README.md

-letmeask 💬
-Create live Q&A rooms.
-Get your audience's questions answered in real-time

-🟣 Technologies used
+# 🟣 Technologies used
 ReactJS + Typescript
 Styled-components
 styled-react-modal
 firebase
 react-router-dom

-🟪 Features added to the project dark theme
+# 🟪 Features added to the project
+dark theme
 Page not found/Not Found
 Route to display all rooms